 An LEA's Continuous School Improvement Plan (CSIP) may include the LEA's strategy guide, the completed DESE template (see Appendix G), and/or additional documentation.
-First-cycle participants must upload their final CSIP in Web Applications under the Compliance Plan (State and Federal) section by December 15, 2022.
 Second-cycle participants will upload a draft of their CSIP by July 1, 2023, and a final draft no later than October 1, 2023.
-The LEA must also upload a completed CSIP Pre-Planning Guide (see Appendix H) in addition to CSIP documentation.
+The LEA must also upload a completed CSIP Pre-Planning Guide (see Appendix H) in addition to the Response to Standards and any other required CSIP documentation.